bitnami-labs/sealed-secrets/CONTRIBUTING.md

 #### Hot-fixing releases

 If there is a need to urgently fix a show-stopper issue in the latest released version.
+There is no need to wait for the next release train for a new release to happen.

+Unless there is a strong reason not to, a fix can be merged into `main` directly, followed by a regular release process.

+If doing the fix in main is a "no go" for some reason, for instance, a new change already in `main` makes the bug to be urgently fixed even worse, then the fix must happen from the latest released code to proceed ASAP:

-A fix can be worked on right away in a `hotfix/YYYYMMDD` branch directly off `released`.
+* Create a `hotfix/YYYYMMDD` branch as a copy of `released`.
 The `YYYYMMDD` suffix is an ISO-8601 timestamp, for tracking purposes.
+* Branch off `hotfix/YYYYMMDD` to work on the fix.
+As a regular PR, you might name the fix branch with a descriptive name for the bug being fixed.

-Once the fix is ready it to be released, it is merged into `hotfix` itself and then pushed as a `release/vX.Y.Z`.
+* Once the fix is approved and tested as successful, merge into `hotfix/YYYYMMDD`.

-This will produce a hotfix release unless the release CI pipeline fails for some reason.

-In case of failure, the `hotfix` branch needs more changes.
-The old release branch is removed and a new one is pushed `release/vX.Y.Z+1`.
+* Push `hostfix/YYYYMMDD` as a `release/vX.Y.Z` to kick off a release train.
+* If the release fails for any reason, fix it in `hostfix/YYYYMMDD`, merge and push another `release/vX.Y.Z'` branch.

-Once a hotfix release is completed, the `release/vX.Y.Z` if merged as `released`, as per normal procedure.
-The `hotfix` branch can ebe removed or kept for tracking or historical purposes, hotfix should be rare.
+* Once a hotfix release completes successfully, merge the `release/vX.Y.Z` as `released` as per normal procedure.

-After that, *the hotfix is back-ported to the `main` branch including the tests added to detected regressions* of that issue going forward.
+* *Backport the hotfix into the `main` including the tests added to detected regressions* of that bug going forward.
+* Finally, `hotfix/YYYYMMDD` can be kept around for tracking or historical purposes.

+Note that, in either case, the release notes must clarify this was a hotfix our of the regular release train schedule.